Barush-8/game-keys/README.md

 ## list.py

 I call list.py "the brain" is where the main funtions agregar_juego(add a new game to the data base) and canjear_clave(where you can use a key to "obtain" your game) works and i use the modules os, csv,  ast and clasificacion(i create this last module because is important).
 You can create a game key with some questions about your game or simply exchange your game with a game key.
 Its important to follow all the steps to have the code working well.
 Here in agregar_juego() function is where the keys and all stuff related with the game is assigned to the datos.csv (You cant choose the file name yet maybe in the future).
-And most important agregar_juego() function is where
+And most important agregar_juego() function is where you add the game to the csv.

 ## clasificacion.py